Enteee/duckpond.ch/_drafts/mit-eidechsen-war-alles-besser.md

 keywords: [eidechse, artikel, glider, oma]
 ---

-> I am publishing the following article on behalf of a friend who recently wrote it.
+> **Disclaimer**: I am publishing the following article on behalf of a friend who
-> I found the piece engaging and worth preserving, which is why I decided to share
+> recently wrote it.
+I found the piece engaging and worth preserving, which is why
-> it here.
-The article reflects the author’s personal views and style; all opinions,
+> I decided to share it here.
+The article reflects the author’s personal views and
-> interpretations, and conclusions expressed are solely those of the original author
+> style; all opinions, interpretations, and conclusions expressed are solely those
-> and do not represent my own.
+> of the original author and do not represent my own.

 Ein in der Antike verbreitetes Navigationshilfmittel war neben der Sonne und den restlichen Sternen auch die gemeine Eidechse.
 Ein leicht zu übersehendes, aber nützliches Reptil.
 Auch vor Gericht